reflectoring/reflectoring.github.io/_posts/2021-04-30-exploring-a-spring-boot-app-with-actuator-and-jq.md

 ### Step 2: Enable and Expose Endpoints

-Endpoints are identified by IDs like "health", "info", "metrics" and so on.
-Enabling and exposing an endpoint makes it available for use under the "/actuator" path of the application URL, like "http://your-service.com/actuator/health", "http://your-service.com/actuator/metrics" etc.
+Endpoints are identified by IDs like `health`, `info`, `metrics` and so on.
+Enabling and exposing an endpoint makes it available for use under the `/actuator` path of the application URL, like `http://your-service.com/actuator/health`, `http://your-service.com/actuator/metrics` etc.

 Most endpoints except `shutdown` are enabled by default.
-We can disable an endpoint by setting the `management.endpoint.<id>.enabled` property to `false` in the application.properties file.
+We can disable an endpoint by setting the `management.endpoint.<id>.enabled` property to `false` in the `application.properties` file.
 For example, here's how we would disable the `metrics` endpoint:

 ```properties
 management.endpoint.metrics.enabled=false